Manuel-DominguezCBG/SQL2Dashboard/README.md

 A screenshot of this dashboard
 ![Alt text](https://github.com/Manuel-DominguezCBG/SQL2Dashboard/blob/main/Covid-19/Images/2.png "")

-And the content of this folder
+The content of this folder:
 ```sh
 ├── 1_Creating_the_fake_database.ipynb                  # Where I have created the fake data and create the database
 ├── 2_Database_manipulation.ipynb                       # To become familiar with SQL commands (a personal tutorial)